christieleung/cart253/assignments/mod-jam/process/planning.md

 - number at the other?

 fly movement:
-- either noise() or oscillating in a sine function
+- either perlin noise or oscillating in a sine function
-  - leaning towards noise, i like how organic it feels
+  - leaning towards noise(), i like how organic it feels
 - also add tiny wings to fly
   - two diagonal lines (keeping it simple!)